Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-servicebus-jms/servicebus-jms-queue/README.md

 ## What You Will Build
-You will build an application using Spring JMS to send and receive messages with Azure Service Bus Queue.
+You will build an application using Spring JMS to send and receive messages for Azure Service Bus Queue.

 ## What You Need